Kominaru/EAUC/README.md

 # SUB-COFI
-Study of Unfairness Bias in Collaborative Filtering Systems
+Study of Unfairness Bias in Collaborative Filtering